 John S. Stapleton, a trial and appellate lawyer, focuses his practice on complex commercial disputes and frequently handles high profile and high stakes matters.
 John takes pride in the diversity of his clients’ businesses and the variety and depth of his experiences.

-He regularly litigates issues concerning intellectual property rights, especially copyrights, trademarks and trade secrets, tax, restrictive covenants, licensing and other business contracts, partnership disputes, fraud, real estate, RICO, ERISA, government regulations, class actions and business torts.
+His clients include financial institutions, real estate companies, retailers, government agencies, and other businesses and individuals.
+John regularly litigates issues concerning intellectual property rights, especially copyrights, trademarks and trade secrets, tax, restrictive covenants, licensing and other business contracts, partnership disputes, fraud, real estate, RICO, ERISA, government regulations, class actions, and business torts.
 He practices in the firm’s Philadelphia and New Jersey offices.

 In 2011, he argued before the Pennsylvania Supreme Court during its first-ever televised proceedings.
 An engaging speaker, John frequently presents at legal and community associations in Pennsylvania and New Jersey regarding substantive legal issues and litigation tactics.